lnceballosz/dino/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Please notice that some files are licensed under LGPL-2.1-or-later.
+For accurate information,  please check individual files.